Arnold-n/P1P2MQTT/README.md

 **P1P2Serial Monitor**

 The P1P2Serial library and P1P2Monitor enable reading data on the Daikin/Rotex P1/P2 serial interface using an Arduino Uno (or a similar board) and a small adapter circuit.
 This combination translates the P1/P2 signals into a regular serial protocol over USB which can be read by a system such as a Raspberry Pi.
 The P1P2Monitor program currently supports two operation modes:
-(1) raw data out over USB serial, just copying each byte to the serial line (timing information is implicit; but parity error detection is lost), or
+(1) raw data out over USB serial, just copying each byte to the serial line (timing information is implicit; but collission detection, buffer overrun, parity error, and CRC error detection is lost); data from USB serial is directly copied to the P1P2 interface as soon as a 1ms silence is detected on the P1P2 interface, or
 (2) hexadecimally coded data in ASCII out over USB serial, each data block starts on a new line (a data block is defined as a number of consecutively sent bytes on the interface).
-Optionally, the time between data blocks can be shown in milliseconds at the strat of each line.
+Optionally, the time between data blocks can be shown in milliseconds at the atart of each line.
 If a parity error is detected, a byte is prefixed with "-PE:".
-Optionally the last byte of each line, which is a CRC byte, is verified for correctness (this will not produce any output unless a CRC error is actually detected).
+If a buffer overrun is detected, a byte is prefixed with "-OR:".
+If data is read as a result of a write by the monitor itself, and it differs from the byte written, it is prefixed with "-XX:" as it likely signals a collision on the interface.
+Optionally the last byte of each line, which is a CRC byte, is verified for correctness.
-Planned is a third operation mode, in which the relevant data items are presented in ASCII human-readable form.
+Translating the data into human-readable form is planned, likely as host-based application.
 As different heat pumps use very different protocol data formats, this will be limited to certain product ranges for which users have contributed data and/or descriptions.

 **How is the software licensed?**